leo-bogert/bumblebee-multiscreen-tools/README.md

 * When using the external screen the mouse cursor may sometimes not be visible.
 * After disconnecting an USB mouse and re-connecting it the cursor may jump around in a strange fashion when you move it.

-Any such issues can usually be fixed by switching to the internal screen and then back to the external one.
+Any such issues can usually be fixed by switching to the internal screen and then back to the external one, e.g. by undocking and docking again.

 ## Similar tutorials